Standard conjectures for abelian fourfolds: Lefschetz classes

 \begin{proof} Our statement holds true even at homological level and not just numerically.
 For this, it is enough to check the statement after realization, for instance on the cohomology group $H_\ell^{2n,\prim}(A)$.

-To do this, take the moduli space of polarized abelian varieties (in mixed characteristic, with some level structure fixed).
+To do this, take the moduli space of polarized abelian varieties (in mixed characteristic, with some fixed level structure).
 These pairings are defined on the relative cohomology of the abelian scheme.
-Recall that the Zariski closure of the monodromy group associated to this relative cohomology is $\GSp_{2g}= \GSp(H_\ell^{1}(A))$ and that $H_\ell^{2n,\prim}(A)\subset H_\ell^{2n }(A) = \Lambda^{2n}H_\ell^{1}(A)$ is an irreducible representation.
+Recall that the Zariski closure of the monodromy group associated to this relative cohomology is $\GSp_{2g}= \GSp(H_\ell^{1}(A))$ and that $H_\ell^{2n,\prim}(A)\subset H_\ell^{2n }(A) = \Lambda^{2n}H_\ell^{1}(A)$ is a geometrically irreducible representation.
 This implies that these pairings coincide up to a scalar, by Schur's lemma.
 As these pairings are also defined on Betti cohomology this scalar must be rational.
-Moreover, they are polarizations of the underlined Hodge structure, so this scalar must be positive.
+Moreover, they are polarizations of the underlying Hodge structure, so this scalar must be positive.